 1 THE KEY IS HOW DO YOU BRING INTO PLAY THIS CONCEPT

-MVP is able to reach the market with just the most important and basic features to be:
+MVP is able to reach the market with just the most important and essential features to be:

 – Sold reaching viability.

-The point is using feedback from customers as source of information in order to develop the top set of features really appealing on the market.
+The point is using feedback from customers as the source of information to develop the top set of features really appealing on the market.

 – It is easier gather feedback from early adopters.